Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Details on the Experiments

 The synthetic dataset consists of $100\,000$ samples of size $200$, generated as described in Section \ref{sec:toy}.
 For this example, we employed convolutional networks for both the discriminator and generator; details on the corresponding network architectures are given in Tables \ref{tab:D_toy} and \ref{tab:G_toy}, respectively.
 In layers where both batch normalization and an activation function are listed in the column `Activation', batch normalization is applied to the input of the layer whereas the activation function is applied to the output.
 Padding is employed in each layer such that the given output sizes are obtained; reflection padding is utilized.

+In Figure \ref{fig:ds1_KL_overview}, the search for the best values $f_{\sigma}^s$ in \eqref{eq:pgen} is illustrated for $h=\text{KL}$.
+It is apparent, that there is a clear, batch size-dependent minimum of the KL-divergence for each constraint, with larger batch sizes tending towards larger values of $f_{\sigma}^s$; this is due to the fact that more samples in the minibatch allow for a more fine-grained approximation of the generated distribution.
+In the top right plot, optimal values of $f_{\sigma}^s$ are depicted for all components $\text{ps}[i]$ of the power spectrum.
+The spike around $i \approx 10$ is the result of some outliers in the values of the power spectrum components; they lead to a high standard deviation of the true distribution, which in turn requires a large $f_{\sigma}^s$ in order to obtain small enough standard deviations for the KDE to resolve the narrow peak well.

+In the bottom row, approximations of the generated distributions as obtained via the minibatches are depicted.
+It is apparent that the mixtures of Gaussians approximate them reasonably well, with larger batch sizes typically giving better results.

 In Figure \ref{fig:toy_samples}, samples from the true distribution as well as generated samples from the different GANs are depicted.
-It is apparent that the standard WGAN and the method of \citet{Wu2020} produce samples that look slightly worse than for the pcGAN, i.e. they produce somewhat more rugged curves.
-Apart from that, all three produce reasonable-looking results, although upon closer inspection it becomes apparent that they do not necessarily constitute a superposition of two sine waves.
+All of the GANs produce reasonable-looking results, although upon closer inspection it becomes apparent that they do not necessarily constitute a superposition of two sine waves.
+Only the WGAN seems to have a tendency to produce rugged curves.